 In Module One, we learned about the concepts reactive and proactive safety programs.
 Safety incentive programs can be both reactive and/or proactive, depending on the behaviors that are being recognized and rewarded.

-Believe it or not, most companies unknowingly implement reactive safety incentive programs that reward inappropriate behavior.
-What might this most common behavior be?
+Believe it or not, most companies unknowingly have reactive safety incentive programs that reward inappropriate behaviors.
+What is the most common inappropriate behavior?
 Read on.

 That's right!
-Look for a banner or a sign that says, "80,000 bazillion work hours without a reported accident!"
+Look for a banner that proclaims, "80,000 hours without an accident!"
 When you see that, you'll know the company is rewarding its employees for withholding injury reports.
-Sure, they might have 80,000 hours without a reported accident, but that doesn't mean the workplace is accident free: only that accidents are not being reported.
-In reality, the workplace may be full of the "walking wounded" who don't report an injury or illness.
+Actually, the banner should state, "80,000 hours without a reported accident."
+It doesn't mean the workplace is accident free: only that accidents are not being reported.
+In reality, the workplace is likely full of injured employees, the "walking wounded," who don't report accidents.

-The problem occurs when employees do not report their injuries because they want to be thought of as loyal team players.
-They do not want to ruin the safety record for their department.
-In some instances, the peer pressure is so great they will not report an injury until the pain becomes so severe that they miss work and must report it to their supervisor.
-Consequently, the actual number of injuries in the workplace may decline, but the severity of each injury increases, as to the accident costs.
-In such cases, everybody loses.
+The problem is that employees hide their injuries because they want to be considered loyal team players.
+They don't want to ruin the safety record for their department.
+Sometimes, the peer pressure is so great they will keep their injury a secret until the pain becomes so severe that they miss work and must report it.
+The actual number of injuries in the workplace may decline, but the severity of each injury increases.
+Nobody wins.

-Of course, the employer is not intending to encourage or promote "not reporting," but, because the inherent strategy of the program is flawed, it functions unintentionally to do just that.
-The employer believes he or she is doing the right thing by having a recognition program, but the result is that doing so hurts the safety and health program rather than helps it.
+Of course, a reactive program does not purposely encourage or promote non-reporting, but because the inherent strategy is flawed, it functions to do just that.
 So, let's see how we can improve the incentive program so that it's truly effective.

-Companies are discovering the most effective safety recognition programs are primarily proactive.
-Proactive recognition programs reward employee behaviors that are both:
+Companies need to know that the most effective safety recognition programs promote proactive behaviors that help to prevent accidents.
+Proactive recognition programs reward employee behaviors that are:

-While reactive safety programs and resulting behaviors only help to minimize the impact of accidents that have already occurred, proactive programs and behaviors help to prevent future accidents.
-These behaviors represent highly professional behavior that should also be recognized, and when justified, rewarded.
-Take a look at examples of proactive behaviors below:
+While reactive safety programs function only to minimize the negative impact of accidents that have already occurred, proactive programs function to prevent future accidents.
+Bottom-line, It’s much more important recognize proactive behaviors.

-There are many safety incentive programs: some work and some don't.
-Here's a short list of proven successful safety incentive programs that you can implement in your company:
+Employers use many varieties of safety incentive programs: some work and some don't.
+Below is a list of proven successful safety incentive programs that you can implement in your company.